Bookmark and Share

 Introduction

-In the article “Making Music Interactive: Elaboration of the Feature Set in Wwise,” an interactive music design was sporadically used to demonstrate a few of the interactive music features.
 In this addendum, I will describe how I created this design as a way to help and inspire sound designers who want to transform a linear composition into music that adapts dynamically to gameplay.

 Normally, the goal of adding a song to a game is to accompany an action sequence in a hypothetical game.
 In its interactive declination, the intensity of the song would adapt to the intensity of the action.
 For example, imagine a war game during a combat sequence.
 If a player is hiding far away from the combat, the intensity would be low.
 In the heat of battle, the intensity would gradually increase until something important happens, like victory or the death of the player.